 - CBD might protect joints from damage caused by inflammatory arthritis, by reducing the body’s production of inflammatory cells

-- CBD may stimulate the body to reduce production of inflammatory molecules while increasing the amount of antioxidant defences.
+- CBD may stimulate the body to reduce the production of inflammatory molecules while increasing the number of antioxidant defences.
 This has the potential for therapeutic benefits for Alzheimer’s disease, ulcerative colitis and multiple sclerosis.

 These are some of the reasons why CBD products are being incorporated into an anti-inflammatory routine.